liz-canepari/RecipeBookJava/README.md

 # Future Work

 - Allow users to scale recipes based on the number of servings.
-- Implement file input/output to save and load recipes from a file.
 - Enhance the user interface to include a graphical user interface (GUI).
 - Add search functionality to quickly find recipes by name or ingredient.